 However, top-notch beds aren’t cheap, and the Big Barker has a price tag befitting its quality.
 But you can check out our comprehensive dog bed review to learn about a few more affordably priced options.

-Don’t forget you’ll need to provide your Tibetan mastiff with a few good toys to keep him entertained and give him something he can chew.
+Also, don’t forget you’ll need to provide your Tibetan mastiff with a few good toys to keep him entertained and give him something he can chew.
 But you can’t give a dog of this size just any old toy; you must give them one that is large and resilient enough to withstand his cavernous mouth and powerful jaws.

 It is also important to groom your Tibetan mastiff regularly, to keep their coats clean, soft and prevent matts and odors from developing.
 A bath once every month or two is probably sufficient for these dogs, but you’ll want to brush their hair once a week to eliminate tangles.
+A big coat like theirs requires a lot of maintenance, but it is worth it to keep your mastiff feeling happy and healthy.

 Tibetan mastiffs are generally healthy dogs, who don’t suffer from a large number of health problems.
 However, they are susceptible to a few conditions that afflict many large dog breeds.
 A few of the most common include:

 Feeding your dog sensible quantities of a nutritious food will help prevent obesity and the secondary health problems associated with the condition.
 But keeping your dog fit and trim will also help reduce the stress and strain on his joints.
+A healthy diet will, therefore, reduce the risks associated with obesity, but also certain physical ailments as well.

 You can reduce your dog’s risk of suffering bloat by feeding him multiple small meals throughout the course of the day, discouraging activity for about 30 minutes after eating and by not providing fatty foods or treats.
 However, you can also help protect him by slowing down the feeding process.